gortzaah/gortzaah.github.io/_pages/about.md

 ---

-I hold a Ph.D. in Integrated Mathematical Oncology.
+I hold a Ph.D. in Integrated Mathematical Oncology and two M.Sc.-level degrees in applied mathematics & modeling, with over 10 years of research experience from research centers around the globe.
 I develop realistic mathematical models to understand the evolution of cancer and other complex biological processes.
 The essential aspect of my work involves integrating quantitative predictions with real-world experimental or clinical data obtained through close collaborations with clinicians and experimental biologists.
 This allows my model to have a much-needed interdisciplinary and translational impact.

+## 👩‍🎓 Name & Pronouns
+I go by Gosia.
+My full name is Malgorzata Tyczynska Weh; Weh is my last name.
+My pronouns are _she/her_, and you can also call me _Dr_.

 ## 🧬 Past research focus
 I primarily use mathematical modeling and data analysis for my research.
 Some of my previous research focused on the following problems: